This content is not included in your SAE MOBILUS subscription, or you are not logged in.

 Sector:

-Inside an automobile, there are hundreds of connectors and electrical terminals in various locations experiencing different corrosive environments.
-These connectors and electrical terminals need to be sealed, corrosion-proof, and provide good electrical contact for the lifetime of a vehicle.
+Inside an automobile, hundreds of connectors and electrical terminals in various locations experience different corrosive environments.
+These connectors and electrical terminals need to be corrosion-proof and provide a good electrical contact for a vehicle’s lifetime.
 Saltwater and sulfuric acid are some of the main corrosion concerns for these electrical terminals.
-Currently various thin metallic layers such as gold (Au), silver (Ag), or tin (Sn) are plated on copper (Cu) terminals to ensure reliable electrical conduction during service.
-Graphene with excellent chemical stability can serve as a corrosion protective layer and prevent electrochemical oxidation of metallic terminals.
-In this work, the effects of thin graphene layers grown by plasma-enhanced chemical vapor deposition (PECVD) on Au and Ag terminals were investigated.
-Various machinal, thermal and electrical tests based on USCAR-2 specification were performed.
-In addition, a systematic corrosion study of various metallic terminals when exposed to saltwater, sulfuric liquid phase and the EIA 364-65B class IIA gas phase was performed.
-All cases tested confirm that the graphene layer substantially reduces the corrosion rate compared with terminals with no graphene coating.
-In addition, the resistance of the terminals remains almost unchanged when compared to that of bare terminals.
+Currently, various thin metallic layers such as gold (Au), silver (Ag), or tin (Sn) are plated with a nickel (Ni) layer on copper alloy (Cu) terminals to ensure reliable electrical conduction during service.
+Graphene due to its excellent chemical stability can serve as a corrosion protective layer and prevent electrochemical oxidation of metallic terminals.
+In this work, effects of thin graphene layers grown by plasma-enhanced chemical vapor deposition (PECVD) on Au and Ag terminals and thin-film devices were investigated.
+Various mechanical, thermal/humidity, and electrical tests were performed.
+In addition, a systematic corrosion study of various metallic surfaces when exposed to saltwater, sulfuric liquid phase, and EIA 364-65B class IIA gas phase was performed.
+All tested cases confirm that graphene layer substantially reduces corrosion rate compared with the samples with no graphene coating.
+The resistance of the metallic terminals remains almost unchanged when compared to that of bare terminals.